scrabbletank/farhome-rules/rulesdoc.md

 On casting the spell make a spellcasting roll against 3 bad dice, on success you conjure an object or objects up to 4 tiles in size, or 1/4th that size when conjuring items made of stone or metal.

-The amount you can conjure doubles with each level above 6th; up to 8 tiles at 7th level, 16 tiles at 8th level, and 32 tiles at 9th level.
+The amount you can conjure doubles with each level above 6th; up to 8 tiles at 7th level, 16 tiles at 8th level, 32 tiles at 9th level, and 64 tiles at 10th level.

 #### Earthquake
 *6th level*